fhoedemakers/pico-infonesPlus/README.md

 > [A more comprehensive guide from Adafruit can be found here](https://learn.adafruit.com/nes-emulator-for-rp2040-dvi-boards)

 A NES (Nintendo Entertainment System) emulator for RP2040 based microcontrollers with SD card and menu support.
 Uses HDMI for display.

+There is also an emulator for the Sega Master System.
+You can find it here [https://github.com/fhoedemakers/pico-smsplus](https://github.com/fhoedemakers/pico-smsplus)

 The emulator used is  [Infones by Jay Kumogata](https://github.com/jay-kumogata/InfoNES) which was ported to the [Raspberry Pi Pico by Shuichi Takano](https://github.com/shuichitakano/pico-infones) with changes done by me to accomodate the SD card menu.